 HSD provides emergency and transitional shelter and supportive services designed to enable unhoused persons to achieve greater economic independence and a stable living environment.
-HSD coordinates the activities of and provides staff support to CCICH, which consists of representatives from local jurisdictions, homeless service providers, advocacy and volunteer groups, the business and faith communities, residents at large, and previously or currently unhoused persons.
+HSD coordinates the

 Extremely Low-Income Households 8.

 As dicussed previously, an extremely low-income household is defined as a household earning 30 percent or less than the area median.
 According to HCD, the median income for a four-person household in Solano County was \$125,600 in 2021.
 Based on the above definition, an extremely low-income household of four earns less than \$41,100 a year.
 Employees earning the minimum wage in California (\$14 per hour) and working 40 hours a week would be considered extremely low income, as their total annual earnings would be \$29,120.